TwosHusbandS/Project-127/Installer/Info/Help.md

 * You have two Options of launching the game.
   * Dr490n Launcher (default / standard)
     * For this you only need the "Required Files"
+	* For this you will need "Auth"
   * Launching through downgraded Socialclub (SCL).
-    * Social Club is automatically Downgraded / Upgraded
+    * For this you will NOT need "Auth"
 	* Removes the need for P127 to have your Auth information (through MTL or LegacyAuth).
 NO CAPTCHAS
+    * Social Club is automatically Downgraded / Upgraded
 	* Your normal GTA V Installation Settings / Savefiles etc.
     * Only available if you own GTA through Steam or Rockstar.
 Sorry Epic.
     * For this you need the Downgraded Social Club Files, and the SCL - GameFiles for the Game Version (1.24 or 1.27) and for your Retailer (Steam or Rockstar)